 (which may or may not have happened to me recently).
 It happens.
 But the question is what you do when that moment comes.
 Are you going to dwell on it all day, constantly paranoid that someone is going to figure out your secret?
 Or are you going to decide not to let it slow you down?

 I suppose, if you really wanted to, depending on where you live and what your schedule is for the day, you could theoretically go out and buy some deodorant and put it on.
-But in most cases, the benefits of that scenario are probably outweighed by the hassle.
+But in most cases, the benefits of that scenario would probably be outweighed by the hassle.

-But even if I can’t necessarily control my first reaction to these kind of unpleasant occurrences, I am learning how to then shift my mindset.
-And let go.
+But even if I can’t necessarily control my immediate reaction to these kind of unpleasant occurrences, I am learning how to then shift my mindset.
+Adjust.
+Make a plan.
+Let go.
 It really is an invaluable life skill.